Frequency-Sovereignty-System/pfip-protocol-layer/README.md

 are preserved for historical reference only and do **not** define current interface behavior, permissions, or interpretation.

+# Execution Notice (Important)

+This repository defines machine-verifiable protocol specifications and validation rules.

+It does not provide runtime services, callable endpoints, automated execution, or operational control.

+All execution occurs exclusively within external implementing systems that choose to integrate these specifications.

+Integration is voluntary and reversible.
+Authorization requirements (if any) are defined in the Authorization & Collaboration Guide.

 This Protocol Layer defines executable specifications, not execution itself.
 All execution occurs exclusively within external implementing systems.